awais922609/Blockchain/Notes.md

 ** FallBack
 In Solidity, the fallback function is a special function that is executed when a contract receives a message (transaction) that does not match any of its defined function signatures.

+** Contract VS Interface
+a c ontract represents a self-contained unit of code with both implementation details and state variables, while an interface defines the external-facing functions and serves as a blueprint for contracts to adhere to without providing implementation details.